Surname law: Iceland

 Icelandic law enforces the conventions of Icelandic names, which require that the last name be derived from a given name of the father or mother, suffixed with "-son" or "-dóttir".
 The law allows both derivations to be used, and for foreign last names to be inherited or kept by foreigners.
 This means that a father, mother, and child will all typically have different last names.
 Foreigners who marry an Icelander and get Icelandic citizenship can take the last name of their partner, or a patronym or matronym from the name of a parent or parent-in-law; these possibilities are not necessarily open to native Icelanders.

 Iran

 Reza Shah Pahlavi ordered Iranians to adopt Western style surnames in place of old Islamic names and titles during his reign.

 Japan

 A law in Japan, dating from 1896, requires a married couple to have a common surname.
-Most commonly it was the wife who took her husband's name.
+Most commonly it is the wife who takes her husband's name.
 In 2011, this law was challenged as unconstitutional on gender equality grounds, but the Supreme Court of Japan upheld the law in 2015.
 The law was challenged again in 2018, and the Court upheld it again in 2021.